 It is MassCEC policy that no intern participating in the Internship Program is allowed to sign a non-compete agreement.
 Signing a non-compete agreement may compromise your ability to work in this industry after completion of your internship.
-Any employer that asks you to sign a non-compete agreement should be reported to MassCEC by emailing internships@masscec.com.

 If you have any additional questions, please do not hesitate to email the Workforce Development team at internships@masscec.com.
 Someone will respond to your question as quickly as possible.